Coronavirus (COVID-19) and CRPS

 If you have a fever, cough or difficulty breathing you and all members of your household must self isolate for a minimum of 14 days (UK Government advice as of 16 March 2020).
 If your symptoms worsen please contact 111 or use the 111 coronavirus website.

-For those of you in the U.K. please contact the NHS 111.
+For those of you in the U.K. if you think you have coronavirus COVID-19 and you are exhibiting symptoms, please use the online NHS 111 Coronavirus service.
 If you’re unsure whether you have coronavirus COVID-19 and you have symptoms please contact the NHS 111 to be safe.

 Do all people infected with coronavirus COVID-19 develop symptoms?